gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 > ## Quotes vs No Quotes
 > Notice that when we added the label value we did so by placing the values
 > inside quotes.
-This is because we are not using a value from inside our data
+This is because we are not referencing a variable from inside our data
 > object - we are providing the name directly.
 When you need to include actual
 > text values in R, they will be placed inside quotes to tell them apart from
 > other object or variable names.